-Ceremony October 12th 2020
+Ceremony October 18th 2021

-Starting now, publishers may nominate titles for the German Book Prize 2020 at www.deutscher-buchpreis.de/anmeldung.
-Between now and 23 March 2020, they may each submit two German-language novels – and recommend up to five additional titles – from their current or forthcoming lists.
-To participate, applicants must be members of the Börsenverein des Deutschen Buchhandels or the Swiss or Austrian equivalents, the Schweizer Buchhändler- und Verleger-Verband and the Hauptverband des Österreichischen Buchhandels.
-The books must be published between 1 October 2019 and 15 September 2020 (when the shortlist will be announced).
-The books themselves, reading copies, e-books or galley proofs may be submitted until 12 June 2020.
+Starting now, publishers may nominate titles for the German Book Prize 2021 at www.deutscher-buchpreis.de/anmeldung.
+Between now and 26 March 2021, they may each submit two German-language novels – and recommend up to five additional titles – from their current or forthcoming lists.
+To participate, applicants must be members of the Börsenverein des Deutschen Buchhandels (German Publishers and Booksellers Association) or of the Swiss or Austrian equivalents, the Schweizer Buchhändler- und Verleger-Verband and Hauptverband des Österreichischen Buchhandels.
+The books must be published between 1 October 2020 and 21 September 2021, when the shortlist will be announced.
+The books themselves, reading copies, e-books or galley proofs may be submitted until 18 June 2021.

 The novel of the year is selected through a multiple-stage process.
 First, the jury reviews all novels submitted by publishers and compiles a longlist of 20 titles, which will be announced on 24 August 2021.
 From this list, the jurors then select six titles for the shortlist, which will be released on 21 September 2021.
 These six authors will only find out who among them has won the German Book Prize on the evening of the award ceremony itself.

 The ceremony will be held in the Kaisersaal of the Frankfurt Römer on 18 October 2021 to coincide with the start of Frankfurter Buchmesse.
 The winner will receive 25,000 euros, the five finalists 2,500 euros each.
 Anne Weber won the German Book Prize 2020 for her novel "Annette, ein Heldinnenepos" ("Annette, an Epic of a Heroine").